-From Hell is a 2001 American/British crime horror mystery film directed by the Hughes brothers and loosely based on the comic book series of the same name by Alan Moore and Eddie Campbell about the Jack the Ripper murders.
+From Hell is a 2001 American-British crime horror mystery feature film directed by the Hughes brothers and loosely based on the comic book series of the same name by Alan Moore and Eddie Campbell about the Jack the Ripper murders.

 “The acting is generally solid, and overall I really like the cast.
 Depp is great in what may have been his last great pre-Jack Sparrow role.
 The only person I would’ve cast differently is Heather Graham.
 Though she may fill a bustier quite nicely, her cockney accent is nowhere close to being convincing.
 At times, it gets high-school-version-of-A-Christmas-Carol bad.”
 Oh, the Horror!

 - Johnny Depp as Inspector Frederick Abberline, the visionary and sympathetic police officer who has to investigate the murder series.
 The consumption of drugs makes him dream scenes from the murders, but he conducts the investigation on a conclusive line of thought.

 - Heather Graham as Mary Kelly, a young prostitute or “bangtail” who builds up a relationship to Abberline and eventually falls in love with him.